 Moz takes this to a whole new level, publishing case studies that works of art.

-For example, this case study outlines how one website recovered from an ugly SEO situation.
+For example, this case study outlines how one website recovered from an ugly SEO situation and revamped their marketing strategy.

 Moz had another option: the blog post could have provided basic information on steps to take when faced with SEO disaster.